nunit/docs/docs/articles/vs-test-adapter/Tips-And-Tricks.md

 #### ThrowOnEachFailureUnderDebugger

-If set, this setting will allow handled assert exception for each failue in `Assert.Multiple` block if the debugger is attached.
+If set, this setting will surface an assertion exception for each failure in an `Assert.Multiple` block if the debugger is attached.
 The default is `false`.

 (From version 4.6.0)